top of page

 Talk 1

-In this talk, we will explore the path laid out by the Buddha and how Kuṇḍalinī energy is used in Samadhi or Jhana type practices for liberation.
-We will explore the 16 stages of insight and how the experiences of advanced meditators map on to the experience of a Kuṇḍalinī rising.
+In this talk, we will explore the path laid out by the Buddha and how Kuṇḍalinī energy is used in Samadhi or Jhana-type practices for liberation.
+We will explore the 16 stages of insight and how the experiences of advanced meditators map onto the experience of a Kuṇḍalinī rising.
 We will discuss how the Buddhists navigate some of the more challenging aspects which can arise as a result of this awakening.

 Practice 1

 We will start with gentle Yoga postures and light pranayama to relax and stretch the body to prepare for comfortable seated meditation.
-We will then practice loving-kindness meditation to lighten applying the mind followed by mindfulness of the breath.
+We will then practice loving-kindness meditation to lighten the mind followed by mindfulness of the breath.
 We will use techniques for withdrawal of the senses before we practice concentration on the breath.
 We will then start to concentrate our minds on the breath to cultivate access concentration (a preparatory state before jhana, Buddhist samadhi).
-We will end with an investigation of the phenomena arising as passing through the body.
+We will end with an investigation of the phenomena arising and passing through the body.

 Navigating the Kuṇḍalinī Experience - Talk